nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/events-and-listeners/how-to-customize-email-templates.md

 Default templates for mail notifications can be overridden.
 Just follow those steps:

-&nbsp;

 {{! /excerpt}}

 1. Create a new **Templates** > **Mail** feature in Studio.
 Choose ID among the ones that are used in the default product, like `subscriptionsUpdated` for instance (see the [list of all alert templates](http://explorer.nuxeo.org/nuxeo/site/distribution/current/viewContribution/org.nuxeo.ecm.platform.notification.service.NotificationContrib--templates)).
 2. Fill in the content of the email that you want to be sent.
     ![]({{file name='studio_mailtemplate_content_2.png'}} ?w=600,border=true)
-    If you want to copy from the default content of the template, you can have a look at it from [GitHub](https://github.com/nuxeo/nuxeo-features/tree/master/nuxeo-platform-notification/nuxeo-platform-notification-core/src/main/resources/templates).
+    If you want to copy from the default content of the template, you can have a look at it from [GitHub](https://github.com/nuxeo/nuxeo/tree/master/nuxeo-features/nuxeo-platform-notification/nuxeo-platform-notification-core/src/main/resources/templates).
 3. Save.

-&nbsp;

 ## Making the Document Links in Notification Emails Point to the Web UI